For MarketersFor DevelopersFor Product

 • Firebase Dynamic Links deprecation timeline

-• Key differences between Firebase and ULink
+• Key differences between Firebase and Ulinkly

-• Benefits of migrating to ULink
+• Benefits of migrating to Ulinkly

 The shutdown